 At this point you should start having a solid grasp on the unique luxury value proposition of your resort and a general creative theme for your funnel or campaign should start to materialize.
 But that is where the technical part of your work as a luxury resort marketer must start.
 Now you need to start profiling what type of particular guest might be looking for the unique experience you can provide.
 Creating a solid luxury buyer persona is crucial at this stage.
 This means a lot of research and analyzing data, inside and outside of your company.
 Only by incorporating demographics, financial information, industry trends, psycho-graphics and historical sales data can this new archetype or persona be realistic and effective.

-Exceptional brands need
+Exceptional brands need exceptional partners

 If this sounds like a lot of work for a solo marketer or small team then you are absolutely right.
 Even marketers that have head-office support on a enterprise level often fail at this stage and end up with low or under performing campaigns and lackluster results because they have to cut corners in terms of the time they can spend on this crucial stage of campaign strategy and planning.
 The best solution in this case is to work with specialists like us.
 Jadewolf Marketing can help you by doing the work for you, doing the work with you or by teaching your team to be better at attracting wealthy guests consistently through data-driven marketing.
 If you’re wondering if we are the right agency for you don’t hesitate to fill out our callback form.